 Annually - Increase environmental stewardship e-Badges awarded by 5 percent annually based on previous year eBadge completers for the next five years.

-Fall 2021 - Integrate at least one new course into the e-Badge program.
+Fall 2023 - Integrate at least one new course into the eBadge program.

-By 2022 - Increase courses, including sustainability, annually by five percent.
+By 2024 - Increase courses, including sustainable development goals (SDGs), annually by five percent.

 By 2024 - Develop key partnerships with energy technology industry offering potential internships.